indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualFirewall/FirewallInstances/ConfiguringAlerts.md

 ---
 # Configuring Alerts

-To view the configured alerts or configure new ones, navigate to the navigate to the Virtual Firewall and access the **Alerts** tab.
+To view the configured alerts or configure new ones, navigate to the Virtual Firewall and access the **Alerts** tab.
 ![Creating Alert](img/Alert.png)

 Alerts get triggered whenever a configured condition is met.
 You can create multiple alerts on an instance.
 Alerts are sent to recipients that you can define and manage.